dymynyc/acidlisp/README.md

 the outer function sets a free variable in the inner function. this is easy to implement. when evaluating the inner function just replace any free variables.

+### function calls to bound variables can be collapsed

+if a function calls literals `(add 1 2)` we can collapse that in place. so after we've bound the free variables, we can check if there are any function calls that can be bound also.

+Of course, this only works with pure functions.
+But I'm planning to have code to test if functions are pure...

 ### create a scope struct with free variables on it

 ``` js